ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 {{fig-RS-AS-2}} shows an interaction example considering a CoAP observation and a diff query of the TRL.

-The Resource Server indicates N=3 as value of the query parameter "diff", i.e., as the maximum number of diff entries to be specified in a response from the Authorization Server.
+The Resource Server indicates N=3 as value of the query parameter 'diff', i.e., as the maximum number of diff entries to be specified in a response from the Authorization Server.

 ~~~~~~~~~~~
 RS                                            AS